Armenia Passport Photo Maker

 Child passport photos in Armenia

 Children need their own 35×45 mm photo, and no one else may appear in the frame.
 Hands, toys, dummies and supporting arms all have to stay out of shot, and the background must be the same plain light tone required for adults.
-For infants, the rules on a perfectly neutral face are applied with common sense, though eyes should be open and visible where possible.
+There is no reduced size or relaxed head-height band for infants — the frame and proportions are measured exactly as they are for an adult.
+For very young babies the rule on a perfectly neutral face is applied with common sense, though eyes should be open and visible where possible.

 A practical trick is to lay the baby on a plain white sheet and photograph straight down, then let the maker rotate and crop to the Armenian template.
+Shoot wide and crop in rather than filling the frame in-camera, or you will not have enough pixels left once the 7:9 rectangle is applied.
 Because minors receive shorter validity, a renewal comes around sooner, so keep the capture method simple and repeatable for the next time.

 Renewing an Armenian passport: photo rules